isomerpages/csc-knowledge/_ethos-issue-26/The Next Bound of Health and Healthcare.md

 <div class="notestop" id="notestop">
 <h6>NOTES</h6>
 <ol>
-<li>Scott L. Greer, Michelle Falkenbach, Luigi Siciliani, Martin McKee, Matthias Wismar, and Josep Figueras, “From Health in All Policies to Health for All Policies”, The Lancet Public Health 7, no. 8 (2022): E718–E720, doi: https://doi.org/10.1016/S2468-2667(22)00155-4.</li>
+<li>Scott L. Greer, Michelle Falkenbach, Luigi Siciliani, Martin McKee, Matthias Wismar, and Josep Figueras, “From Health in All Policies to Health for All Policies”, <em>The Lancet Public Health</em> 7, no. 8 (2022): E718–E720, doi: https://doi.org/10.1016/S2468-2667(22)00155-4.</li>
 <li>Source: Population in Brief 2022.
 The proportion of citizens aged 65 and above is estimated to be 23.8%in 2030, up from 18.4% in 2022.</li>
 <li>Based on admissions data in 2019.</li>
 <li>Based on National Health Survey 2010, National Health Surveillance Survey 2013, and National Population Health Survey 2019/2020.</li><li>Based on Global Burden of Disease Study 2019.</li>